Ericsson/dataplanebook/_sources/intro.rst.txt

 which handles the bulk of the packets, often with a very tight latency budget.
 This book is about life in the fast path.

-The applications of this book usually implements some kind of network stack.
+The applications of this book usually implements some kind of :term:`network stack`.
 Although the book anchored them in the :ref:`DPDK` (DPDK) platform, most patterns and principles apply more widely, such as the network stack of an operating system kernel.

 .. _Audience: